bytecodealliance/wasmtime/docs/metaref.rst

 The Rust in-memory representation of instructions is derived from the instruction descriptions.
-Part of the representation is generated, and part is written as Rust code in the ``cretonne.instructions`` module.
+Part of the representation is generated, and part is written as Rust code in the ``cranelift.instructions`` module.
 The instruction representation depends on the input operand kinds and whether the instruction can produce multiple results.